bytecod3/modbus-slave-project-Ocarbon/firmware/README.md

 Also this slave exposes its port/URL via ethernet.
 So data can be transferred, logged etc..

 ## Functional Requirement
+## 1.Relay Control

-### Relay control
+### Relay logical organization
-TO organize 32 relays logically, and to remain simple, I used bit groups.
-Each relay bank is a uint8_t type(a simple byte), where each relay is represented by a single bit in that uint8_t type.
+To organize 32 relays logically, and to remain simple, I used bit groups.
+Each relay bank is a uint8_t type, where each relay is represented by a single bit in that uint8_t type.

 |Bank name| Type| Relays range |
 |---|---|---|